Rairye/convert-with-ents/README.md

 # convert-with-ents
 Light-weight tool for converting characters in a string into common HTML entities (without regex).

-Converts the following characters into the HTML entity quivalents.
+Converts the following characters into the HTML entity equivalents.

 1. Ampersand (&)
 2. Less than (<)